GoogleCloudPlatform/bigquery-antipattern-recognition/README.md

 * Create the Cloud Run job using the container and your desired configuration
 * Trigger the job, either manually or on a schedule

+## Deploy using Terraform

+Terraform module builds and deploys the BigQuery Antipattern Recognition tool to Cloud Run Jobs.
+The tool will be configured to, in each execution, perform antipattern recognition of all jobs run during the previous 24 hours and write the results to a BigQuery table.
+Optionally, it can deploy a Cloud Scheduler cron to run the job on a schedule.

+[Click here](./terraform/) to access the Terraform code and for instructions on deploying using Terraform.

+To deploy using the **gcloud CLI** follow the instructions below.

 ## Walkthrough

 1. Setup deployment configuration